Ana Maria Popescu: 2004–2008

 In the 2004–05 season, she reached her first podium in the Fencing World Cup with a silver medal at the Budapest Grand Prix.
 This result, along with a quarter-final place at the 2005 World Championships in Leipzig, where she lost to Estonia's Maarika Võsu, allowed her to close the season in the Top 10 for the first time in her career.
 The next season she won her first World Cup title in Budapest and posted four top-eight finishes.
 At the European Championships in İzmir she was defeated in the second round by teammate Iuliana Măceșeanu.
 In the team event Romania prevailed 45–43 over Russia and met Hungary in the final.
 Brânză defeated Tímea Nagy in the last leg, allowing Romania to edge out a 33–32 win.
 This victory over a double Olympic champion encouraged her to think she could become a champion in her own right.
 She reached the quarter-finals again at the 2006 World Championships in Turin, but yielded to Nagy this time.

-In the 2007–08 season, Brânză claimed the gold medal at the St Petersburg World Cup, the silver in Budapest and Havana, and the bronze in Luxembourg and Barcelona.
+In the 2007–08 season, Popescu claimed the gold medal at the St Petersburg World Cup, the silver in Budapest and Havana, and the bronze in Luxembourg and Barcelona.
 She climbed to the second place in world rankings, gaining qualification to the women's individual épée event of the 2008 Summer Olympics– women's team épée did not feature on the Olympic programme for that edition.
-The 2008 European Championships held in Kiev in July were the last rehearsal before the Olympic Games.
-Brânză reached the semi-finals, where she saw off Russia's Anna Sivkova.
+The 2008 European Championships held in Kyiv in July were the last rehearsal before the Olympic Games.
+Popescu reached the semi-finals, where she saw off Russia's Anna Sivkova.
 In the final she lost 15–10 to Hormay, whom she had defeated at the Athens Olympics, and came away with the silver–her first individual European medal.
 In the team event Romania overcame Poland and Hungary, then largely prevailed over Germany in the final to earn their second continental title.